K S Lane is a student of chemistry and is passionate about educating others on her favourite aspects of science.

-During the Cold War era fear of nuclear warfare blanketed the entire globe, and even in the 21st century it isn't uncommon for people to build shelters and stockpile supplies in case of a sudden nuclear attack.
-The atomic bomb, the most powerful weapon ever built by human kind, has captivated the population for nearly a century now.
+During the Cold War era, fear of nuclear warfare blanketed the entire globe; it wasn't uncommon for people to build shelters and stockpile supplies in case of a sudden nuclear attack.
+The atomic bomb, the most powerful weapon ever built by humankind, has captivated the population for nearly a century now.
 But how do atomic bombs work?
 What's the science behind the most dangerous weapons ever built?
 What exactly is nuclear fission, what does Uranium have to do with it, and how worried do we really need to be about nuclear war breaking out?

 - Atoms, which are the building blocks that make up life as we know it, consist of a positively charged nucleus surrounded by a cloud of negatively charged electrons.

 - The nucleus itself consists of protons, which have a positive charge, and neutrons, which have a neutral charge.

 - Because particles with the same charge repel each other the nucleus needs something to hold it together.
 This force is called the strong force, and without it, the nucleus would break apart as the protons repelled away from each other.

 - The process of the nucleus of an atom splitting apart is known as nuclear fission.

 What Is Nuclear Fission?

 Now that we have the basics down we can move on to the good stuff; what nuclear fission actually is.
 As I mentioned previously, the basic explanation is that it's the splitting of the nucleus in an atom.
 When the nucleus splits a massive amount of energy is released.